 Rethinking Youth Ministry

-1. Youth Ministers—Adam McLane has pointed out that there is an inverse relationship between the increasing number of staff and the decreasing attendance in churches over the last three decades.
-I’m not so sure adding more youth ministry staff will solve our youth ministry problems.
-I did something about this and voluntarily reduced my hours at church.
+First, look in the mirror.
+Adam McLane notes an inverse relationship between the increasing number of staff and decreasing attendance in churches.
+This has been occurring for the last three decades.
+I’m not sure adding more staff will solve our student ministry problems.
+I did something about this by voluntarily reducing my own hours at church.

-3. Preaching—This is related to the worship services, since preaching is usually a main component in worship services.
-But more importantly, students need meaningful space to speak and space for authentic relationships to be developed.
+This is related to worship services, because preaching is usually a main component.
+But more importantly, students need meaningful space to speak and space for authentic relationships to develop.
 Neither happens during preaching.
-Again, leave the preaching to Sunday morning.
+Again, leave the preaching to Sunday mornings.

-4. Money—I know it is common practice to judge how much a church values its youth by how much money it spends on them.
-Why is that?
+I know it’s common to judge how much a church values its youth by how much money it spends on them.
+Why?
 Does an increase in financial resources translate into discipleship and evangelism?
-Is the spread of the gospel dependent on money?
+Does the spread of the gospel depend on money?
 China, Africa and South America seem to say “no.” Also, see #1.
-Try cutting your budget by 10 percent every year and see what happens.
+Try cutting your budget by 10% every year and see what happens.